BD3i/Test-Mojo-Role-Routes/README.md

 # DESCRIPTION

-Test::Mojo::Role::Routes allows you to refrence your named routes in tests.
+Test::Mojo::Role::Routes allows you to use your named routes in tests.

 # AUTHOR